Skip to main content

 Profile table

 Each row represents one client.
-Standard columns include: profile, agent, Chat ID, name, summary, and language.
-Plus all custom fields you have configured.
-Table capabilities:
+Standard columns: profile, employee, Chat ID, name, language, summary.
+Plus all custom fields you have configured on the Profiles tab in each agent (e.g., industry, purchase goal).

-• Filter by agent — view data for a specific employee or branch
+• Filter by employee — view data for a specific employee or branch

 • Search by name, field content, or any text